gregpalmr/alluxio-on-emr/README.md

     time presto-cli --catalog hive --schema alluxio_db -f q44.sql

-Note that it took about 48 seconds to run the TPC-DS 44 query.
+Note that it took about 56 seconds to run the TPC-DS 44 query with 4 Presto and Alluxio worker nodes.

 Now run the "alluxio fsadmin report" command again and notice that Alluxio has cached the store_sales data set on the Alluxio worker nodes.
-The "Used Capacity" is now showing around 38 GB:
+The "Used Capacity" is now showing around 43 GB (with 4 Alluxio worker nodes caching data):

      alluxio fsadmin report